 First of all, before you write your message, you need to be sure that you have something that connects you and that can provide value to the readers of the page that you target.
 When you know that you have a connecting point, a common factor, only then can you start crafting your email message.

 If you know that you are writing to a person, always use his/her name in your email message.
-With that being said, the underlying traits of the successful outreach email message are:
+With that being said, the underlying traits of the successful outreach email message are the following:

-- Direct Subject Line – The person that you reach out to should know immediately what you ask after reading your subject line.
+- Direct Subject Line – The person that you reach out to should know immediately what you are asking for after reading your subject line.
 If the page already has some guidelines for link outreach, please follow them.

 - Email Signature – Your email signature should be flawless and represent who you are.
 Here, you can also include other options to contact you, such as your phone number and social media accounts.